Randall Park Mall

 Randall Park Mall was a shopping mall located in the village of North Randall, Ohio, United States.
 It opened on August 11, 1976 on the site of what used to be the Randall Park Race Track.
 After over a decade of decline, it closed on March 12, 2009.
-The former Dillard's store and interior of the mall were demolished in 2015 to make way for an industrial park, and the remaining anchor tenants were demolished in 2017 after they all closed down.
+The former Dillard's store and interior of the mall were demolished in 2015 to make way for an industrial park, and the remaining anchor tenants were demolished in 2017 after they all closed.
 Amazon built a new distribution center on the site in 2018.

-Planning and construction
+History

 In 1966, Dominic Visconsi proposed building Garfield Mall in nearby Garfield Heights.
-In 1968, voters gave their blessing to the project, and the next year a proposal was revealed.
-Garfield Mall was to have heated underground parking, and elevator and escalator access to stores such as: JCPenney, Sears, Higbee's, and Halle's.
+In 1968, voters gave their support to the project, and the next year a proposal was revealed.
+Garfield Mall was to have heated underground parking, as well as elevator and escalator access to stores such as JCPenney, Sears, and Higbee's.
 In 1971, Youngstown developer Edward J. DeBartolo planned a shopping-apartment-office complex nearby, so Garfield Mall was scaled down and the department stores slated for Garfield Mall instead signed with DeBartolo.